 When Snoring Becomes a Problem

-Does your partner wear earplugs to ward off the blows of your nightly, nasally inhales?
+Does your partner wear earplugs to block out your nightly snoring?
 Is your snoring the rule, not the exception?
-Is your snoring a common joke among family members?
+Does your family often make jokes about you and your snoring?

 These are all signs that you have a snoring problem.
 Why do we call it a problem?
 For one, it’s disruptive – maybe not for you, but certainly for anyone who has to sleep in the same room (or house) as you.
 Secondly, snoring may also be the primary sign in deeper underlying condition that can impact your quality of life.